claytondunavant/iot-thermal-printer/README.md

 The server has one thread running for each connection.
 This thread blocks till something is read from a client.
-Depending on what is read, something is written back to a client.
+Depending on what is read, something is written back to a/some client(s).

 ### Client Architecture